 Intellectual Property Law

-Media Law is a legal field that relates to the regulation of the telecommunications industry, information technology, broadcasting, advertising, the entertainment industry, and the Internet.
+Media Law is an area of law that relates to the regulation of the telecommunications industry, information technology, broadcasting, advertising, the entertainment industry, and the Internet.
 Essentially, media law governs what can be published and broadcast.
 Media law is in many ways related to intellectual property law, however it also involves matters such as censorship and the tort of defamation.

 Property law governs the various forms of ownership and tenancy in and relating to property.
 There are two types of property: real property (immovable property including land and buildings) and personal property (movable property such as jewellery and intangible property such as shares or intellectual property).
 Real property lawyers often advise on transactions involving freehold and leasehold property as well as various property rights such as the rights of tenants and rights of way over land.